 PVL may manifest as cerebral palsy (>50% in the setting of cystic PVL), intellectual disability or visual disturbance.

 It likely occurs as a result of hypoxic-ischemic lesions resulting from impaired perfusion at the watershed areas, which in premature infants are located in a periventricular location.
 It is likely that infection or vasculitis also play a role in pathogenesis.

 - late: parenchymal loss and enlargement of the ventricles

-Cranial ultrasound provides a convenient, non-invasive, relatively low-cost screening examination of the hemodynamically unstable neonate at the bedside.
+Cranial ultrasound provides a convenient, non-invasive, relatively low-cost screening examination of the haemodynamically-unstable neonate at the bedside.
 The examination also imparts no radiation exposure.
-Sonography is sensitive for the detection of hemorrhage, periventricular leukomalacia and hydrocephalus.
+Sonography is sensitive for the detection of hemorrhage, periventricular leukomalacia, and hydrocephalus.

 On ultrasound, hyperechoic areas are firstly identified in a distinctive fashion in the periventricular area, more often at the peritrigonal area and in an area anterior and lateral to the frontal horns (periventricular white matter should be less echogenic than the choroid plexus).